Dynamics of defects and interfaces for interacting quantum hard disks: Introduction

+We find that these interactions induce a form of dynamical heterogeneity, where different initial configurations exhibit markedly different relaxation dynamics.
+Some interface-like structures remain nonthermal for arbitrarily long times, retaining memory of their initial state.
+This robustness is tied to the persistence of quantum many-body cages, which survive even in the presence of interactions.
+Other configurations, by contrast, show long-lived plateaus followed by eventual thermalization, while some states exhibit coexistence of ergodic and nonergodic regions, revealing spatially resolved relaxation dynamics.

+These findings highlight the quantum hard-disk model as a robust platform for exploring constrained quantum dynamics and nonergodicity in 2D, with relevance for current quantum simulation experiments and broader questions about the emergence of thermalization.

-This paper is organized as follows: In Section II, we introduce our model and its key components.
-Section III provides a concise summary of our previous findings on Hilbert space fragmentation, establishing the necessary context for our present study.
-In Section IV, we conduct a detailed analysis of the dynamics of both point-like and interface-like defects.
-Finally, in section V, we conclude by summarizing our results and discussing potential directions for future research.
+This paper is organized as follows: In Section~II, we introduce the model and the specific deformations we consider.
+Section~III summarizes our previous results on constrained dynamics and Hilbert space fragmentation.
+Section~IV presents a detailed analysis of the dynamical behavior of point-like and interface-like defects.
+Finally, Section~V discusses implications and possible directions for future research.